psksvp/SerialPort/README.md

 Swift SerialPort interface based on libSerial in https://github.com/mikepb/go-serial

-It should work on Linux and Windows but I have not tested it.
+The code was tested on MacOS and Linux, but it should work on Windows.